Austin Amelio: Career

-Amelio was born in Austin, Texas.
-He began his career in an array of short films.
+Amelio began his career in an array of short films.
 His most notable roles are Dwight on The Walking Dead and Nesbit in Everybody Wants Some!!.

+Personal life

 Skateboarding background

 Amelio was an avid skateboarder, filming a part in and around Austin, Texas, for The Devil's Toy (2011).
 He was sponsored by No Comply Skate Shop and briefly received free product from Osiris shoes as a flow-sponsored rider.
 Amelio at one point solicited sponsorship from Karl Watson's Organika brand, also receiving a free deck and some lasting advice from the senior Bay Area skateboarder.
 In April 2017, Amelio appeared on The Nine Club skateboarding podcast hosted by Chris Roberts, Roger Bagley, and Kelly Hart.
 He was previously interviewed by Transworld Skateboarding.